sergev/Catch-Actions-Demo/README.md

 Anytime you want to start a new project in C++, feel free to use this code as a skeleton.
 Copy the contents to your repository and build your code upon it.

-File demo.cpp contains a code for factorial() function.
+File demo.cpp contains a code for fibonacci() function.

-File test_demo.cpp has a few tests to make sure the factorial() function works correctly.
+File test_demo.cpp has a few tests to make sure the fibonacci() function works correctly.

 To test the code from command line, run: